CathleenS/ProximitySdkExample/README.md

 The current implementation of the SDK includes only Public Managed expression handling. (see Planned Features)

-It provides Public Managed Subscribe and Publish Tasks that use Qualcomm’s ENS for expression match handling.
+It provides Public Managed Subscribe and Publish Tasks that use Qualcommâ€™s ENS for expression match handling.
 Each task covers multiple match keys which affects the assignment of incoming expressions.

 ## Code Example